droy824/droy824.github.io/README.md

 - Relevant Coursework: Generative AI, Introduction to LLMs, Natural Language Processing, Deep Learning, Linear Algebra, Probability & Statistics

 ## Experience
-### Research on Computational Photography using Federated Learning | Aug.
+- ### Research on Computational Photography using Federated Learning | Aug.
 2024 – May 2025
+- ### Research on Crime Detection in Surveillance Videos | Nov.
+2023 – May 2024